ClaudioNazareth/MoipStore/README.md

 # Moip Interview Project

 ## Information
+- During the development period the webhook was not returning the data, although it was configured in the account and added to the return URL.
+So the webhook was not set up for this example
 - Port :8080
 - To start the application execute the task --> bootRun
+- For Rest API documentation see /documentation/index.html (EX: http://localhost:8080/documentation/index.html)

 ## Technologies and frameworks used and reasons